Planters: History

 Planters was founded by Italian immigrant Amedeo Obici in Wilkes-Barre, Pennsylvania.
-He started his career as a bellhop and fruit stand vendor in Scranton, Pennsylvania.
-Obici later moved to Wilkes-Barre, opened his own fruit stand, and invested in a peanut roaster.
-Obici turned peddler within a few years, using a horse and wagon, and calling himself "The Peanut Specialist".
-In 1906, Obici entered a partnership with Mario Peruzzi, the soon to be owner of Planters.
+Obici started his career in the US as a bellhop and fruit stand vendor in Scranton, Pennsylvania.
+He later moved to Wilkes-Barre, opened his own fruit stand, and invested in a peanut roaster.
+Obici turned peddler within a few years, using a horse and wagon and calling himself "The Peanut Specialist".
+In 1906, Obici entered a partnership with Mario Peruzzi.
 Peruzzi had developed his own method of blanching whole roasted peanuts, doing away with the troublesome hulls and skins; and so with six employees, two large roasters, and crude machinery, Planters was founded.
 Amedeo Obici believed that prices and first profits were as important as repeat business, focusing his operation on quality and brand name for continued success.
-Two years later, the firm was incorporated as Planters Nut and Chocolate Company.
-By 1913, Obici had moved to Suffolk, Virginia, the peanut capital of the world, and opened the company's first mass production plant and facility there.
+In 1908, the firm was incorporated as Planters Nut and Chocolate Company.
+By 1913, Obici had moved to Suffolk, Virginia, and opened the company's first mass production plant and facility there.
 In 1950, the company created a puzzle called "PLANTERSPEANUTSPUZZLE" and offered prizes for that.

-It was acquired by Standard Brands in 1960.
-In 1981, Standard Brands merged with Nabisco Brands, which was acquired by Kraft Foods in 2000.
-Kraft subsequently merged with the H.J.
-Heinz Company to form Kraft Heinz in 2015.
+When Amadeo Obici died in 1947, Mario Peruzzi became president of Planters. and would serve until his own death in December 1955.
+It was during Peruzzi's term that a strike by Local 26 of the Food, Tobacco, Agricultural and Allied Workers union would affect what had become the world's largest peanut processing facility at Planters' location in Suffolk.

+In February 1956, Frank A. English, an employee with 40 years of service, became the president.